Skip to main content

 The narrow cobblestone laneway that winds up through the old town is lined with restaurants and bars, and if you can nab one of their outside tables then you can settle in for an evening of fantastic people-watching.

-Expect to see: Young, old, famous, tourists, rich, poor: Le Suquet is a living breathing old town, so anything is possible.
+Expect to see the young, the old, the famous, the tourists, the rich and the poor: Le Suquet is a living breathing old town, so anything is possible.

 La Plage 45 Beach Club, Cannes terrace